Dionysus7777777/Dionysus7777777.github.io/_pages/about.md

 # 🥇 Honors and Awards
+- *2025.12* Jiangnan University “IoT Star” Honor (Ranked 1st overall)
+- *2025.11* Jiangnan University BYD Scholarship (Awarded to the only undergraduate student in the school)
 - *2025.06* Infineon Technologies Scholarship
 - *2025.05* Outstanding Student of Wuxi
 - *2024.12* Outstanding Student of Jiangnan University